 How did Lima win?

-Disguising the right hook – for the majority of this fight, Lima was throwing jabs.
+Disguising the left hook – for the majority of this fight, Lima was throwing jabs.
 Every time Lima would press forward, he would start his combination with a jab.
-For the KO sequence, he came forward, but this time instead of starting off with the jab, he only threw the right hook.
+For the KO sequence, he came forward, but this time instead of starting off with the jab, he only threw the left hook.
 What cost Laprise is that he went to parry the jab, but he guessed wrong and left an open pathway for the hook.

 Chad Laprise’s chin – Laprise is reaching a point in his career where he can’t take a shot.
 Laprise has now suffered back-to-back devastating knockouts.